appleguy19/newsong/README.md

 0. Create a branch.

-0. Commit changes to this branch (don't forget to compile the CSS!)
+0. Commit changes to that branch.

 0. Create a Pull Request (into `master`).
-Reference either a Trello Card or a Github Issue.
+Remember to reference a Github Issue if there is one.

 0. Merge into `master`.

-0. Pull down the latest copy of master & FTP the files to the Newsong FTP Server. *note: this is horrible and needs to change soon.*
+0. The site will be automatically deployed via [Netlify](https://netlify.com) to https://newsong.netlify.com *and very soon to the actual public URL*

 #### Git Hooks